1 Suspect Dead, 20 Injured After Shooting At Art Event In New Jersey

 Gunfire broke out just before 3 a.m.
 Sunday at the city's Art All Night festival that was advertised as featuring more than 1,500 pieces of art.
 At least two suspects have been identified.
 One is in police custody and the other, a 33-year-old man, is dead.

-According to authorities, the individuals who opened fire on the crowd were attending the event, and multiple weapons were recovered from the venue.
+According to authorities, the individuals who opened fire on the crowd were attending the event at the historic Roebling Wire Works building, and multiple weapons were recovered from the venue.

 Angelo Nicolo, a Trenton resident, told 6ABC TV that he and his brother heard gunfire and then saw crowds running down the street, including at least one person who Nicolo says had a gunshot wound in the leg.